wilsonmar/wilsonmar.github.io/_posts/2016-05-19-jenkins-setup.md

 {% include l18n.html %}
 {% include _toc.html %}

-This tutorial aims to succintly present
+This tutorial aims to succinctly present
 <strong>step-by-step</strong> instructions
 to setup Jenkins on Mac OSX and CentOS, both locally and in various cloud environments.